Wowo51/OneGuyOneDay/README.md

 #OneGuyOneDay

-This repo contains xxx algorithms.
+This repo contains 433 algorithms.
 The algorithms were written in one day by me and my Raven code generation system.

 Pure C# libraries.
 No external dependencies except for Microsoft's unit testing.
 No binaries.
 Unit tested.

 This code is free to use under the MIT.

 Raven can go from a prompt to a unit test report stating that the app has passed testing in one click.
 As LLM's typically make a few mistakes when writing code, working out all of the bugs and unit testing the code is crucial.
 It can write algorithms in parallel.
 This run used a setting of writing 10 algorithms simultaneously.
-My 8-core pc wasn't loaded very badly so more algorithms could have been solved simultaneously.
+An 8-core pc was used.
 My tier 5 OpenAI account could handle many more simultaneous API calls than my 8 core.

 Raven does not always complete an algorithm with a single pass of the code generation too.
 Only a single pass was used.
 433 out of 609 of the algorithms were solved.